How Do You Know You're in Labour? Signs to Look Out For.

 There will usually be a pause once your baby’s head has been born and then on the next powerful surge/contraction your baby’s body will be ejected.

-The Third Stage of Labour now follows, where you will birth the placenta and your uterus will begin to contract down to it’s natural size and shape.
+The Third Stage of Labour now follows, where you will birth the placenta and your uterus will begin to contract down to it’s original inverted pear shape.